TCATech/PainBot/README.md

-# PainBot v2
+# PainBot v3

-The funniest moderation and games bot you will ever need.

-*Adding more information here soon.*
+The newest version of PainBot, which is currently being worked on.